 - Does the data help me make a decision this week?

-- Is the pricing sane for a small team?
+- Is the price sane for a small team?

-- Does the monitoring produce signal or just noise?
+- Does the monitoring create signal or noise?

 - Is this useful to a CEO, not just a specialist?